 How do people travel full-time?
 This is the number one question that I get asked every time I tell anyone that I travel indefinitely.

 So I came up with the top ten secrets to traveling full-time!
-Most of these are exactly what tools I use, and I threw in some extras that you can use, too.
+Most of these are exactly what tools I use, and I threw in some extras you can use, too.
 Because I'm rad like that.

 The top secret to staying on the road is being a full-time traveler, and also voluntarily homeless, with no home, obligations, or bills.
 I don't live anywhere.
 I have no base.
 I don't even have anything stored anywhere.
 I only own my 11 pounds of stuff that I carry with me.